 The FSH surge that occurs in the first two weeks of the menstrual cycle causes the ovarian follicles to grow and migrate to the surface of the ovary.
-At the same time, follicle grow causes the ovary to increase the production of estradiol.
+At the same time, follicle growth causes the ovary to increase the production of estradiol.

 Estradiol is a sex hormone responsible for the proliferation of the uterine lining.
 When endometrial cells proliferate, blood vessels and uterine glands develop.

-By the end of the second week of the menstrual cycle, another major hormonal change occurs: the so-called LH surge.
+By the end of the second week of the menstrual cycle, another major hormonal change occurs: the LH surge.

 The LH surge causes the Graaf follicle to burst and release the egg that it contained, which travels to the Fallopian tube.
 This is the process that we all know as ovulation.

 Finally, the follicle that has just released an egg cell becomes the corpus luteum.
-This endocrine structure is involved in the production of estrogen and progesterone, which have a direct effect over the endometrium (uterine lining).
+This endocrine structure is involved in the production of estrogen and progesterone, which have a direct effect on the endometrium (uterine lining).

 Symptoms to expect